Come join us on Zoom for Morning Prayer (a short service of psalms, prayers, and readings) at 9:00 a.m. every Thursday in August.

 Join Zoom Meeting

 Meeting ID: 864 1771 9233

 +13017158592,,86417719233# US (Germantown)

-As our parish building remains closed due to the coronavirus, we invite everyone to participate in daily and weekly worship opportunities offered by the Dioceses of Western New York and Northwestern Pennsylvania.
-Sunday services are held each week at 10 a.m.
-You can find links and more information at:
+As our parish building remains closed due to the coronavirus, we invite everyone to participate in worship with other members of the Dioceses of Western New York and Northwestern Pennsylvania.
+Services are held each Sunday at 10 a.m. on Zoom, and can be accessed by using this link: https://zoom.us/j/127336938?pwd=cm8zUWh0Y2loTjYyKy91YURsTVBCQT0.
+If you are asked for a password, use lakeerie.
+To join by phone instead of video, dial 646-876-9923 and use code 127336938#.

 Here are a few suggestions for worshiping at home.